PRATHMESHTALHANDE/DELETE-ANY-PROGRAM-WITH-PYTHON/README.md

         print(f"Opening Programs and Features for manual uninstallation...") open_programs_and_features(application_name)

-Tries to uninstall the specified application by finding its uninstallation command.
-If no command is found, opens the Control Panel's "Programs and Features" for manual uninstallation.
+# Filter the list of programs based on the provided search text
 def filter_programs(search_text, programs):
+    """
+    Filters the list of programs based on the provided search text.

+    Args:
+        search_text (str): The text to search for in the program names. programs (list of tuple): The list of installed programs.

+    Returns:
+        list of tuple: A list of tuples containing the index and program information that match the search text.
+    """
     filtered_programs = [(i, program) for i, program in enumerate(programs, 1) if search_text.lower() in program[0].lower()]
     return filtered_programs

-Filters the list of programs based on the search text and returns the filtered list.
+# Main function providing a menu for listing, searching, uninstalling, and restarting the script
 def main():
+    """
+    The main function of the script.
+Provides a menu for the user to list installed programs, uninstall a program, search for a program, restart the script, or exit the script.
+    """
     if not is_admin():
         run_as_admin()

     programs = []
+    restart_program = True

-    while True:
+    while restart_program:
         print("\nOptions:")
         print("1.
 List installed programs")
         print("2.
 Uninstall a program")